kyoshiro10500/GA-Viz/README.md

 Go to the app directory and run the make command or run the bundled appimage.

+### Exemples

+There are two exemples : GA_Out_Clustered and xaa (inside xaa.zip).
+The first is a rather small file and the second is a 100Mo file to test.

 ## Deployment

 To deploy the application, the easiest way is to directly use linuxdeployqt ( https://github.com/probonopd/linuxdeployqt ) to create an appimage which can run on all up-to-date unix systems.
+You can also download appimage from the release section

 ## Built With